-Swarm & Computational Intelligence Lab (SwaCIL) is a member of the University of Manchester Robotics Group based in the Dept of Electrical & Electronics Engineering.
-Its main focus is to investigate bio-inspired swarm intelligence mechanisms for use in real-world applications.
-SwaCIL formed in 2018 and the target applications include Agri-robotics and Extreme Environments.
-We have developed many robotics platforms for various applications e.g. real-world application in extreme environments or research purpose platforms for the implementation of swarm scenarios inspired by social insects e.g. honeybees.
+Swarm & Computational Intelligence Lab (SwaCIL) was formed in 2018 at the Control Systems Centre at the University of Manchester.
+We moved the lab to the Dept of Computer Science at Durham University, in 2022.
+The main focus is to investigate bio-inspired swarm intelligence mechanisms for use in real-world applications including animal-robot interactions, agri-robotics, biocoenosis and micro-mechatronics.
+We have developed many robotics platforms for various applications e.g. real-world applications in the bio-hybrid entities or research purpose platforms for the implementation of swarm scenarios inspired by social insects e.g. honeybees.
 Our main goal is to learn from nature, develop optimal robotic solutions, and use them to solve our problems.

 Robotic Platforms - Equipment